ilopushenko/miev0_matlab_interface/README.md

 2. Install Intel oneAPI, and its HPC additional installer containing Fortran compiler.
 3. Install MATLAB (if you already had MATLAB prior to installing other tools, do not reinstall it, it will see the other distros).
 4. Configure MATLAB to use Intel oneAPI Fortran Compiler by executing `mex -setup Fortran` in MATLAB Command Window.
 5. Build the library by calling `mex -R2018a mlMIEV0.F90 MIEV0.f ErrPack.f`.
 Flag `-R2018a` ensures that interleaved MEX API is used.
+Produced file is usually compatible with all versions of MATLAB starting with the one in which it is built.

 **Linux build directions**:
 Prerequisites (verified): Ubuntu 22.04 LTS + GNU gfortran-10 + MATLAB R2023b.
 Again, build should work with any supported combination of MATLAB and gfortran releases.